carlhope/ExhibitionCurationPlatform/README.md

 - **Enhanced Artwork Creation Tools**
   Expand the user artwork creation flow to include image uploads, tagging, or richer metadata to support more expressive exhibitions.

+- **Sorting by date**
+  External API's return dates in a wide variety of formats (e.g. "ca. 1800", "19th century", "late 19th-early 20th century"), which makes reliable sorting difficult.
+A future update will include parsing logic to support sorting by date.
+Some parsing logic has already been implemented, but the feature is currently commented out in the UI due to incomplete handling of edge cases.